How are PAs Educated and Trained?

 For more information about PA education, please review http://paeaonline.org/

-In the didactic phase, students take courses in basic medical sciences, behavioral sciences, pharmacology, health promotion and disease prevention, and behavioral ethics.
+In the rigorous didactic phase, students take courses in basic medical sciences, clinical decision making, clinical skills, behavioral sciences, pharmacology, health promotion and disease prevention, and behavioral ethics.

-In the clinical phase, students complete more than 2,000 hours of clinical rotations in medical and surgical disciplines, including family medicine, internal medicine, obstetrics and gynecology, pediatrics, general surgery, emergency medicine, and psychiatry.
+In the clinical phase, students gain clinical experience in various specialties, completing more than 2,000 hours of clinical hours.
+Clinical experiences occur in surgical disciplines, including family medicine, internal medicine, women's health, pediatrics, general surgery, emergency medicine, and behavioral medicine.

 For more information on the Master of Physician Assistant Studies Program, please contact (pa@meridian.msstate.edu).